jgpettibone/GalleryExplore/README.md

 This is the new tour editor.
 When a docent chooses to add artwork to a new tour from Explore Images's details page, this page will be populated with that information.

+## Gallery Explore Status
+The work in this repo is a prototype represented about 40 hours of work.
+It was created for discussion with the Docent Council of the Fine Arts Museums of San Francisco (FAMSF).
+Note that the images are currently stored in the database only as local paths so as to protect the property of FAMSF.
+The database associated with this repo is also not fully populated for this reason.

+I continue to work on this project when I have time.

 ## Tech Stack
 Gallery Explore is built with a SQLite database, Ruby/Sinatra on the back end and JavaScript/Angular on the front end.